 At Hamsey Green, a prime aim is to encourage the children to become caring and responsible members of our school society and hence society in general.
 We focus on the positive aspects of helpfulness, hard work, kindness and good behaviour.
-Our Green Code reinforces good behaviour at Hamsey Green.
-Full details can be found on the school website under 'Parents'.
 There are also celebrations and rewards in a weekly assembly.
-Our policy on behaviour and discipline is shared annually with every family in school and is also on the school website.
+Our policy on behaviour and discipline is shared annually with every family in school.
+We follow our Good To Be Green Behaviour Code.

 Our policy is to involve and inform parents as fully as possible about what is happening in school and to invite them to share our aims for their child.

 You are always welcome to discuss any matter with the class teacher or Headteacher.
 Please do not wait for a formal visit if you have a problem, however slight.
 The teachers make themselves available after school, since before school they are usually very busy welcoming and settling the children.
 Individual parent consultation sessions are offered regularly.
 During the year there are curriculum evenings and events arranged to which you are warmly invited.